 Please “like” Source Gaming on Facebook!

-Hey there!
-Masked Man here, bringing you a translation of Sakurai’s latest Famitsu article.
+Here’s a translation of Sakurai’s latest Famitsu article.
 In it, he expresses frustration over those complaining about extra content in games, citing Fire Emblem Fates and his own Smash Bros. as examples.
 Enjoy!

 Famitsu, Vol. 485